Comicstaan

 On 6 August 2018, Comicstaan was renewed for a second season.
 Comedian Zakir Khan was reported to be included in the lineup of judges and mentors for Season 2 with Sapan Verma and Naveen Richard not expected to return.
 Additionally, Tanmay Bhat was dropped from Season 2 on 14 November 2018, a month after he was ousted from All India Bakchod due to allegations of inaction against sexual harassment.
 Season 2 premiered on 12 July 2019 with the addition of judges Neeti Palta and Sumukhi Suresh (who co-hosted Season 1) as judges and mentors and Urooj Ashfaq joining as co-host.

 Comicstaan Season 2 premiered on 12 July 2019 where it released its first three episodes along with one bonus episode.
 This season had Biswa Kalyan Rath, Kaneez Surka, Kanan Gill, Zakir Khan, Neeti Palta and Kenny Sebastian as judges.

 The winner of Season 1 was Nishant Suri.
-Season 2 had combined winners namely Samay Raina and Akash Gupta.
-The winner of Season 3 is Aashish Solanki.
+Season 2 had combined winners namely Samay Raina and Aakash Gupta.
+The winner of Season 3 is Aashish Solanki with Gurleen Pannu coming as runner-up.